Jay Odjick: Television

 Odjick serves as the lead writer, executive producer as well as lead designer on the television series Kagagi.
 In addition to his work on that series Odjick has also worked as a designer for and provided illustrations for the APTN series Mouki.

-Odjick and his production company created three audio versions of Kagagi — one in English, one in Algonquin, and a broadcast version — primarily English with 20 per cent of the dialogue in Algonquin.

-For Odjick, the goal was to give First Nations children “an entryway into the (Algonquin) language because the language is dying.”
+Odjick and his production company created three audio versions of Kagagi — one in English, one in Algonquin, and a broadcast version — primarily English with 20 percent of the dialogue in Algonquin.
+For Odjick, the goal was to give First Nations children "an entryway into the (Algonquin) language because the language is dying."
+He also sought to represent the language for older viewers; an elderly man told Odjick that he watches the program every week because, "it's the only chance I get to hear my language."

-But it’s not just children who are watching the program, it’s older people too.

-Odjick explains that an elderly man told him he watches the program every week because, “it’s the only chance I get to hear my language.”

-“That kind of broke my heart,” says Odjick.

-It also got Odjick thinking about what else he could do.